adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 ## 3. Overview

-In this section, we describe the algorithm used in our proposed method, as shown in Figure 1.The inputs of our method consist of a CCD sensor and 3D point clouds from a multi-layer LiDAR,which are taken from a KITTI benchmark dataset [9].

-The KITTI benchmark dataset also providessynchronized and calibrated data.

-Table 1 lists the notations used in our method.
+Our method consistsof three phases:
+- (1) pre-processing;
+- (2) object-region proposal generation;
+- (3) classification of theobject-region proposals.

+### 3.1 Pre-processing

-Our method consistsof three phases: (1) pre-processing; (2) object-region proposal generation; and (3) classification of theobject-region proposals.Pre-processing: For the CCD image input, color flattening is performed, which makes the imageassume a monotonous color and is useful in obtaining desirable segmentation results.For the point-cloud input, we transform the 3D point clouds into 3D occupancy voxel spaces.This transformation reduces the noise in the point clouds, i.e., only the obviously reflected pointmeasurements are acquired.Object-region proposal generation: We perform segmentation of the color-flattened image.However, the initial segmentation results are not satisfactory with respect to the detection of meaningfulobjects.
+For the CCD image input, color flattening is performed, which makes the imageassume a monotonous color and is useful in obtaining desirable segmentation results.For the point-cloud input, we transform the 3D point clouds into 3D occupancy voxel spaces.This transformation reduces the noise in the point clouds, i.e., only the obviously reflected pointmeasurements are acquired.Object-region proposal generation: We perform segmentation of the color-flattened image.However, the initial segmentation results are not satisfactory with respect to the detection of meaningfulobjects.

 Therefore, we perform semantic grouping using a dissimilarity cost function from the pixelvalues of both the color-flattened and original images.